0xProject/swap-demo-tutorial/README.md

 * 💦 What is liquidity aggregation?
 * 🪟 Query + Display an ERC20 token list
 * ♻️ Use @0xProject API's /swap endpoint
-* 🧱 Build a Swap Dapp with Metam*sk and Web3.js
+* 🧱 Build a Swap Dapp with Metamask and Web3.js

 ## Video and Written Tutorial